On balls and brains

 > projects: On balls and brains (performance)

-> investigation: The Conjurer: towards an "ecology of attention
+> investigation: The Conjurer: towards an "ecology of attention"

 > texts: L’escamoteur: économie de l’illusion, écologie de l’attention